VladimirMarkelov/ttdl/README.md

 A plugin may add or remove any fields in resulting JSON, that allows plugins to communicate.
 The only requirement is that the result should include all fields above.

-NOTE: removing a tag from `specialTags` hashmap does not remove the tag from the subject.
-If you want to remove a tag, set its value to an empty string.

 #### Notes

 1. While it is OK to set any value to an existing field, the output is limited with the current